The lives of Prophet Ibrahim (peace be upon him) and his family were filled with constant tests and trials to prove their love and faith in Allah.

-Then because she was an obedient wife who trusted Allah and had a strong faith, she said with deep faith in her heart, “If this is Allah’s Command, then He will not abandon us.”
+Then, because she was an obedient wife who trusted Allah and had a strong faith, she said with deep faith in her heart, “If this is Allah’s command, then He will not abandon us.”

 Running Between As-Safa and Marwa

 Prophet Ibrahim was very worried about his family being alone in this deserted place, but after all, he obeyed Allah’s command.